 Elon Musk Says Tesla Will Try Advertising

-(Bloomberg) -- Tesla Inc. Chief Executive Officer Elon Musk said the electric-car maker will dabble in advertisements, a major departure for the 20-year-old company.
+(Bloomberg) -- Tesla Inc. Chief Executive Officer Elon Musk said the electric-car maker will dabble in advertisements, a major shift for the company that’s largely avoided traditional marketing.

 Most Read from Bloomberg